Brest-Java-Course-2021-2/Valentin-Kravchenko/srs/Bank accounts and credit cards.md

   * The user clicks the **APPLY**
   * The system validates the given search patterns
-  * In the case, the search patterns are valid, the system generates and displays a list of bank accounts matching the search patterns or the info message "No data found matching the given filter criteria"
+  * In the case, the search patterns are valid, the system generates and displays a list of bank accounts matching the search patterns
     <img alt="Slide 2" height="60%" src="https://user-images.githubusercontent.com/75541561/136701730-6dffdb4d-6445-47b0-bea2-8ddc82a42557.PNG" width="60%"/>
+  * In the case, there are no bank accounts matching the search patterns, the system generates an info message
+  "No data found matching the given filter criteria"
   * In the case, the search patterns are invalid, the system generates error message "The given filter criteria are incorrect"
   * To cancel the filter, the user clicks the **RESET** and the system generates and